Design APIs 10x Faster

 There are a handful of other components, some of which didn’t directly exist in OpenAPI v2.
 Two notable new components are callbacks and headers.
 Callbacks can be used with Webhooks and other asynchronous technologies.
 Headers, while describable in OpenAPI v2, are now able to be reused more easily.

-Through the OpenAPI Initiative, the industry has agreed upon this new approach.
-However, the format to use for definitions is still up for much debate.
-Both JSON and YAML are supported by OpenAPI v3.
+Both JSON and YAML are supported by OpenAPI v3, and the decision is often mostly personal preference.
 They each have advantages for both human and machine consumers.

-In terms of readability, YAML is clean and easy for most to decipher.
+In terms of readability, YAML is cleaner and easier for most people to decipher.
 It uses whitespace, colons, and newlines—a common writing syntax.
 By contrast, JSON has a lot of curly braces, quotes, and commas.
 Yet, when pretty printed, it can be similarly readable.
 JSON is also very easily consumed by machines.
 The syntax is still relatively lightweight and helps modern languages quickly parse data.

 The whitespacing of YAML describes the nesting of data.
 When accurately written, it can be quickly parsed.
 However, consistent spacing becomes difficult for human editors.
 Once a machine understands the data, outputting YAML is straightforward, but manual writing can become an effort in fighting indentations.